Anandanagar: Health

 There is a central government hospital 'Anandanagar Union Health Center & Rural Training Unit' under Singur unit.
 It has all necessary primary facilities, six-bed capacity (maternity ward), outdoor facilities for general patients.

 Roads and transportation

 The main road is 'Anandanagar Link Road' (length 2.7 km, width 5 m).
-It is the main artery of the village and it is connected to the SH 2 via Chandannagar-Nasibpur road.
-Another road renovated under 'Pradhan Mantri Gram Sadak Yojana' connects between Kaliwada and Singur via Rajarbathan, Boinchipota, Anandanagar, Ratanpur.
+It is the main artery of the village and is connected to the SH 2 via Chandannagar-Nasibpur road.
+Another road renovated under 'Pradhan Mantri Gram Sadak Yojana' connects Kaliwada and Singur via Rajarbathan, Boinchipota, Anandanagar, Ratanpur.

 There is Auto & Trecker service to Singur, Chandannagar and Kamarkundu.
 The nearest railway stations are Singur railway station and Nasibpur railway station on the Howrah-Tarakeshwar section.